Kolkir/mlcpp/polynomial_regression/README.md

     ```
 8. **Batch gradient descent implementation**

     This is straightforward batch gradient implementation.
-The interesting things here is how we use ``xt::view`` to extract batches without real copying the data, key features are using ``xt::range`` and ``xt::all`` functions to define slice ranges over required dimensions.
+The interesting things here is how I used ``xt::view`` to extract batches without real copying the data, key features are using ``xt::range`` and ``xt::all`` functions to define slice ranges over required dimensions.
 Also because there are no automatic broadcasting in XTensor, as in ``numpy``, we have implicitly define broadcast direction for math operations with ``xt::broadcast`` function.
     ``` cpp
     auto bgd(const xt::xarray<DType>& x,
          const xt::xarray<DType>& y,